***I highly recommend visiting the forums page to keep up on site news.***

 7)Check all sides of the stone.

-8)Photograph the "front" of the stone, not including the "top" at all, unless there is something specific of interest on the top.
+8)On upright stones, photograph the "front" of the stone, not including the "top" at all, unless there is something specific of interest on the top; if the stone is flat, take the photo from directly above so the inscriptions is legible and not distorted.

 Always happy and eager to make corrections, additions or add links to memorials.